Boat Equipment

 Always consult with the dealer when purchasing a trailer or a towing vehicle.
 They can help you understand which option will work best for your needs.

-• Make sure that the boat is centered on the trailer and fuel and gear are distributed evenly.
+• Make sure that the boat is centered on the trailer and that fuel and gear are evenly distributed.
 An uneven load can make steering and maneuvering difficult, as it causes instability.

 • Make sure all equipment in and on the boat is properly tied down and secure.